 According to the reverse-charge mechanism, the obligations related to supply of goods and provision of services carried out in Italy by non-resident taxable persons towards taxable persons established in Italy are fulfilled by the latter.
 The recipient of goods and/or services has to integrate the invoice received by the EU supplier or has to issue a self-invoice in case of a non-EU supplier and record it in the VAT sales register and VAT purchase register within a defined timeline.

-In this respect, the Law Decree linked to the 2020 Budget Law has extended the application of the "reverse charge" mechanism to the provision of services (other than those ones mentioned in letters from "a)" to "a-quater), VAT Law) carried out through procurement contracts, subcontracting contracts, contracts of reliance to consortium members or other contractual relationships however named, which are carried out with the prevalent use of manpower at the client's premises and with the use of capital goods owned by the client or attributable to the latter in any form (the effectiveness of the above-mentioned law provision is subject to the issuance, by the Council of the European Union, of a specific authorization).
+In this respect, the Law Decree linked to the 2020 Budget Law has extended the application of the reverse-charge mechanism to the provision of services (with certain exceptions) carried out through procurement contracts, subcontracting contracts, contracts of reliance to consortium members, or other contractual relationships however named, which are carried out with the prevalent use of manpower at the client's premises and with the use of capital goods owned by the client or attributable to the latter in any form (the effectiveness of the above-mentioned law provision is subject to the issuance, by the Council of the European Union, of a specific authorisation).

 VAT credit offset with other taxes